Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

     If you define modules, you can even write the code into separate files and include them in your program using the ``use`` statement.

+Let's proceed with another exercise.

+.. admonition:: Exercise 5

+    Copy and modify your vector-program such that you calculate the scalar product and the vector product in subroutines.
+Notice that if you give descriptive names to your subroutines, the structure of the main program is much easier to understand.
+You therein describe what you do, not how you do it.